czhang03/unicode-math-vscode/README.md

 A fast and intuitive way to insert unicode math characters (and even Emoji 😯) using LaTeX command in any document!

+**Disclaimer**: This extension is still under active development, all configurations/functionalities are subject to radical change until the 1.0 release.
+However, I will try my best to make configuration backward compatible if possible.

 # Install And Info

 ## From OpenVSX